Alessio2704/monte-carlo-simulator/README.md

 ## Roadmap

-- [ ] **Empirical Distribution Sampler:** Add a `create_sampler_from_data` function to allow users to create a custom sampler from a real-world data series (e.g., historical stock returns), significantly improving model realism.
+-   [ ] **Empirical Distribution Sampling for Unparalleled Realism:** Add a function to create a custom sampler from a real-world data series (e.g., historical stock returns), allowing models to be driven by actual data instead of theoretical distributions.
-- [ ] **GPU Acceleration:** Explore CUDA/OpenCL to offload the "embarrassingly parallel" Monte Carlo workload to the GPU, providing an order-of-magnitude performance increase for massive simulations.
+-   [ ] **Massive Parallelism with GPU Acceleration:** Explore CUDA/OpenCL to offload the "embarrassingly parallel" Monte Carlo workload to the GPU, providing an order-of-magnitude performance increase for simulations with millions of trials.

 ## License